hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

     </a>
   </div>

+  + a method to avoid using a huge number of different output units in softmax
+  + adding an extra input as candidate for the next word same as the context word
+  + output: score for how good the candidate in the context
+  + execute the net many times but most of them only one required

   + Learning
     + computing the logit score for each candidate word
     + using all of the logits in a softmax to get word probabilities